nvermaas/astrobase_tasks/README.md

 ### Celery with RabbitMQ
 There are 3 types of tasks that can be run simultaneously on 3 different Celery message queues
-* registration jobs: 'plate solve' an image to nova.astronomy.net'and download the results (starchart, fits files)
+* registration jobs: 'plate solve' an image to nova.astronomy.net'and download the results (starchart, annotated image, fits files)
 * imaging job: plot information on an image (grid, stars, transients, exoplanets)
 * image cutout of a list of images